 Grilled Rack of Lamb Chops Will Take You Back to Italy

-This post on how to make grilled lamb lollipops or what are lamb chops cut from the rack was written by my wife Meg.
-I’m so happy she is finally retired from her career in HR and is now helping me on the Reluctant Gourmet.
+This post on how to prepare grilled lamb lollipops was written by my wife, Meg.
+I'm so happy she is finally retired from her career in HR and is now helping me on the Reluctant Gourmet.

 |By Meg Jones - wife, mother,

-A few years ago I was introduced to a Philadelphia-based company that arranges tours in cities across the world, billed as “scholarly tours for curious travelers.”
+A few years ago, I was introduced to a Philadelphia-based company that arranges tours in cities worldwide, billed as "scholarly tours for curious travelers."

 When In Rome

-When we sat down to eat, we served family style, circulating platters of each dish among the three of us, our host, and her son.
+When we sat down to eat, we served family-style, circulating platters of each dish among the three of us, our host, and her son.
 This stuck in my mind because when we entertain at home, we tend to plate food before serving.
-(In fact, even when it’s just the family, we tend to plate before serving.)
+(Even when it's just the family, we tend to plate before serving.)

-But there’s something about passing platters that makes the experience more festive and more intimate at the same time.
-When I got back, I started thinking about ways to incorporate the patter-passing into our routine.
+But there's something about passing platters that makes the experience more festive and more intimate at the same time.
+So when I got back, I started thinking about ways to incorporate the patter-passing into our routine.

 Dining Under the Stars or Should I Say Wisteria

-Our outdoor eating set up really lends itself to platters, because we have two long tables set up end to end that accommodate 12-14 people comfortably – and more if you don’t mind squishing – with lots of real estate for large plates.
-So last summer, back when a dozen people sitting on top of each other wasn’t life threatening, we did a platter-based meal with recipes from a terrific cookbook I found aptly titled Piatti, which is Italian for “plates.”
+Our outdoor eating setup lends itself to platters because we have two long tables set up end to end that accommodate 12-14 people comfortably - and more if you don't mind squishing – with lots of real estate for large plates.
+So last summer, back when a dozen people sitting on top of each other wasn't life-threatening, we did a platter-based meal with recipes from a terrific cookbook I found aptly titled Piatti, which is Italian for "plates."

-We served up bacon-wrapped leeks, shaved fennel salad, olive-oil marinated goat cheese, seared shrimp, and the most amazing lamb chops I’ve ever had.
-Which is saying a lot – I love lamb and eat it every chance I get.
+We served up bacon-wrapped leeks, shaved fennel salad, olive-oil marinated goat cheese, seared shrimp, and the most amazing lamb chops I've ever had.
+Of course, this is saying a lot – I love lamb and eat it every chance.

 Only one problem – this recipe called for lamb loin chops.
-Unfortunately our butcher was out of lamb loin chops so he talked me into rack of lamb.
-Now, I’ve experimented with leg of lamb (bone in and out), loin chops bone in and out, ground lamb, but I’m intimidated by rack of lamb, even though when I’m at a party and lamb “lollipops” are passed around, I’m happy.
+Unfortunately, our butcher was out of lamb loin chops, so he talked me into a rack of lamb.
+Now, I've experimented with the leg of lamb (bone in and out), loin chops bone in and out, and ground lamb, but I'm intimidated by a rack of lamb, even though when I'm at a party and lamb "lollipops" are passed around, I'm happy.
 Really happy.

-Back to the butcher – he convinced me they would be a great substitute and cut them into chops for me.
-One less thing to be intimidated about.
-And for good reason – this dish turned out to be the easiest thing we made that day, so much so that I’ve made it several times since then and it’s always a hit.
+Back to the butcher – he convinced me they would be a great substitute and cut them into chops for me—one less thing to be intimidated about.
+And for a good reason – this dish was the easiest thing we made that day, so much so that I've made it several times since then, and it's always a hit.

 Magical Lamb Lollipops

-You’re basically marinating the chops after cooking rather than before.
-That, along with a crusty loaf of bread on the side to sop up the marinade and lamb chop drippings, and you are in culinary heaven.
+You're marinating the chops after cooking rather than before.
+You are in culinary heaven, along with a crusty loaf of bread on the side to sop up the marinade and lamb chop drippings.

 Grilled Lamb Lollipops